aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/migration-from-microsoft-office-automation-to-aspose/create-and-embed-an-excel-chart-as-an-ole-object-into-a-microsoft-powerpoint-slide/_index.md

 {{< gist "aspose-com-gists" "a56eda38c01ad33dc653116c7bae4293" "Examples-CSharp-VSTO-CreateandEmbedExcelChartAsOLEUsingVSTO-CreateNewChartInExcel.cs" >}}

 {{< gist "aspose-com-gists" "a56eda38c01ad33dc653116c7bae4293" "Examples-CSharp-VSTO-CreateandEmbedExcelChartAsOLEUsingVSTO-UseCopyPaste.cs" >}}
-### **Aspose.Slides for Java Example**
+### **Aspose.Slides for Node.js via Java Example**
 Using Aspose.Slides for .NET, the following steps are performed:

 1. Create a workbook using Aspose.Cells for Java.
 1. Create a Microsoft Excel chart.
 1. Set the OLE size of the Excel Chart.
 1. Get an image of the chart.
-1. Embed the Excel chart as an OLE Object inside PPTX presentation using Aspose.Slides for Java.
+1. Embed the Excel chart as an OLE Object inside PPTX presentation using Aspose.Slides for Node.js via Java.
 1. Replace the object changed image with the image obtained in step 3 to cater for the object changed issue.
 1. Write the output presentation to disk in PPTX format.